-Despite extensive therapy with current DMTs, most patients with MS continue to show disease activity and progression.
-Freedom from disease activity and improvement are the ultimate goals of treatment in inflammatory conditions, but to date this has not been considered attainable by MS clinicians.^{17-19}
+Freedom from disease activity and improvement are the ultimate goals of treatment in inflammatory conditions, but to date this has not been considered attainable by MS clinicians.17-19 Despite extensive therapy

-A retrospective analysis of the AFFIRM data showed that in patients with a baseline EDSS \geq 2, treatment with natalizumab significantly increased the probability of sustained improvement in disability (defined as a one-point decrease in EDDS score sustained for 12 weeks) by 69% relative to placebo (p=0.006).
-Those with highly active disease showed a 143% improvement over placebo (p=0.045).32 The mechanism of improvement is not yet understood.
-Preliminary data from post-marketing studies indicate that natalizumab promotes neuronal remyelination, particularly in RRMS, but further investigations are required to validate this finding.33
+A retrospective analysis of the AFFIRM data showed that in patients with a baseline EDSS ≥2, treatment with natalizumab significantly increased the probability of sustained improvement in disability (defined as a one-point decrease in EDDS score sustained for 12 weeks) by 69% relative to placebo (p=0.006).
+Furthermore, patients with highly active disease showed a 143% improvement over placebo (p=0.045).32 The mechanisms underlying these improvements are not yet understood.
+However, preliminary data from post-marketing studies indicate that natalizumab promotes neuronal remyelination, particularly in RRMS, but further investigations are required to validate this finding.33

-Another recent analysis showed a 164% increase relative to placebo in freedom from clinical disease activity (p<0.0001, defined as absence of relapses and sustained clinical progression as measured by EDSS) and a four-fold increase over placebo in freedom from radiological disease activity (p<0.0001, defined as absence of gadolinium-enhancing lesions and absence of new or enlarging T2-hyperintensive lesions) over two years.
+Other recent analyses showed a 164% increase relative to placebo in freedom from clinical disease activity (p<0.0001, defined as absence of relapses and sustained clinical progression as measured by EDSS) and a four-fold increase over placebo in freedom from radiological disease activity (p<0.0001, defined as absence of gadolinium-enhancing lesions and absence of new or enlarging T_2 -hyperintensive lesions) over two years.
 When the results were expressed as a composite of clinical and radiological measures, the improvement in the treatment group was five-fold higher than that in the placebo group, suggesting that disease remission may become a realistic treatment goal in the future.
-In the highly active disease subgroup the proportion of natalizumab-treated patients who were disease-free at two years represented a 16-fold improvement relative to placebo (see Figure 3).
-The effect of natalizumab treatment was greatest in the second year, indicating that efficacy may increase over time.34
+In the highly active disease subgroup, the proportion of natalizumab-treated patients who were disease-free at two years represented a 16-fold improvement relative to placebo (see Figure 3).
+The effect of natalizumab treatment was greatest in the second year, indicating that efficacy may increase over time.
+34

-A long-term study followed up a subgroup of 23 MS patients who had previously been enrolled in two phase III trials evaluating natalizumab.35 At 14 months after natalizumab treatment cessation, no clinical, radiographic or immunological rebound phenomena were observed.
-In addition, decreased lymphocyte numbers and altered cell ratios returned to normal during this period and no infectious complications were observed.
-These findings from a limited patient population suggest that disease recurrence and other complications may not be problematic, at least during the period of observation, after treatment with natalizumab.
+A long-term study followed up a subgroup of 23 MS patients who had previously been enrolled in two phase III trials evaluating natalizumab.35 At 14 months after natalizumab treatment cessation, no clinical, radiographic, or immunological rebound phenomena were observed.
+In addition, decreased lymphocyte numbers and altered cell ratios returned to normal during this period, and no infectious complications were observed.
+These findings from a limited patient population suggest that recurrence of disease and other complications may not be problematic, at least during the period of observation, after cessation of natalizumab.

-The effects of stopping natalizumab were investigated by analysing data from a large-scale safety extension36 that included patients who had participated in the AFFIRM study,25 the SENTINEL study23 and the GLatiramer Acetate and Natalizumab Combination Evaluation (GLANCE) safety study (a phase II study of natalizumab with glatiramer acetate versus placebo with glatiramer acetate in 110 patients with RRMS over 24 weeks).37 The safety extension study was terminated early when dosing of natalizumab was voluntarily suspended following the report of two cases of PML in MS patients; the suspension of natalizumab dosing provided an opportunity to evaluate the effects of stopping therapy.
-The analysis included data from 946 original natalizumab patients who returned for safety evaluations after the voluntary suspension; these patients had received a mean 34.13±4.08 doses (range 6-41) before natalizumab was stopped.
-The data confirmed that, as would be expected based on natalizumab's mechanism of action and pharmacodynamics, disease activity had returned to on-study placebo levels by four months following cessation of treatment.
-This return of disease activity, in terms of annual relapse rate, was similar in all clinical subgroups.
-Patients who had highly active disease before they were enrolled in the original studies showed a greater absolute increase in disease activity compared with those with less active MS. This was believed to be a result of the greater severity of the underlying disease process during the original studies.
-Disease activity following cessation of natalizumab did not rebound in excess of pre-existing disease activity levels.
-In addition, the use of other DMTs after stopping natalizumab did not appear to delay the return of disease activity, but this finding requires further confirmation in a larger patient population.36
+The effects of natalizumab treatment cessation were investigated by analysing data from a large-scale safety extension36 that included patients who had participated in the AFFIRM study,25 the SENTINEL study,23 and the GLatiramer Acetate and Natalizumab Combination Evaluation (GLANCE) safety study (a phase II study of natalizumab with glatiramer acetate versus placebo with glatiramer acetate in 110 patients with RRMS over 24 weeks).37 The safety extension study was terminated early when dosing of natalizumab was voluntarily suspended following the report of two cases of progressive multifocal leukoencephalopathy (PML) in MS patients; the suspension of natalizumab dosing provided an opportunity to evaluate the effects of stopping therapy.
+The analysis included data from 946 original natalizumab patients who returned for safety evaluations after the voluntary suspension; these patients had received a mean 34±4 doses (range six to 41) before natalizumab was stopped.
+The data confirmed that, as would be expected from natalizumab's mechanism of action